Torts: Cases, Principles, and Institutions

 TCPI integrates the institutional materials into the cases and notes rather than segregate them into separate sections of their own.
 It does so because its aim is not to teach the details of any one institution, such as the mechanics of the law of subrogation or workers’ compensation.
 Few one-semester torts classes can take up so much material.
 Instead, the book integrates the institutional material into the main text to draw general lessons about the massive, sprawling systems of private administration that American law has created under the umbrella of our torts system.

 A Teacher's Manual is available for faculty; please use your CALI credentials to login for access.
-The teacher's manual was written for the first edition and is applicable to the third edition as well.
+The Teacher's Manual is current through the Third Edition.